xcape-io/PyTeletextProps/README.md

 ## Installation
-Download `TeletextProps-master.zip` from this GitHub repository and unflate it on your Raspberry Pi.
+Download `PyTeletextProps-master.zip` from this GitHub repository and unflate it on your Raspberry Pi.

 Install dependencies
 ```bash